tsxbb/SuperRustGLM/README.md

 ### 1.4 Importing ChatGLM TOML Configuration file

-Instructions on how to manually import the ChatGLM TOML Configuration file to your p
+Instructions on how to manually import the ChatGLM TOML Configuration file to your project.

+## 2. SDK Usage

+### 2.1 Call and Use the Rust Crate.io Library

+Gui